Make a new start

 Before/After Results of recoveriX Training

-recoveriX is a unique combination of 7 therapies
+recoveriX is a unique combination of 7 trainings

 A neurological disorder might inhibit your ability to move, but maybe not your ability to imagine movement!
 Imagine a hand or a foot movement – the imagination triggers nearly the same activity in the brain as a real hand or foot movement.
-This is what exactly recoveriX uses for your therapy!
-With three different kinds of neurofeedback, recoveriX improves your chances for successful therapy.
+This is what exactly recoveriX uses for your training!
+With three different kinds of neurofeedback, recoveriX improves your chances for successful training.

 Motor Imagery (MI)